 - For Apple Pay–ready customers, remove any mandatory sign-up from the beginning of the payment process.

-- Don’t request any customer information that Apple Pay provides during the payment request (e.g., customer name or address information).
+- Don’t request any customer information that Apple Pay provides during the payment request (for example, customer name or address information).

 - Only request the information you need as part of the transaction request.
-For example, don’t request a shipping address if you’re not shipping anything (e.g., services, digital goods).
+For example, don’t request a shipping address if you’re not shipping anything (for example, services, digital goods).

-- Request any additional information needed to create an account (e.g., password) on the payment confirmation page, after the payment is complete.
+- Request any additional information needed to create an account (for example, password) on the payment confirmation page, after the payment is complete.

 Default to Apple Pay